dkochmanski/charming-clim/README.md

 handles input differently.
 For `Quit` we reserve `C-q` instead of `q` because we want to be able to type this character in the input box.
-We also add `C-r` sequence to refresh whole screen (just in case if we resize the terminal and some glitches remain). `:compute` is handledthe same way as it was previously.
+We also add `C-r` sequence to refresh whole screen (just in case if we resize the terminal and some glitches remain). `:compute` is handled the same way as it was previously.
 Finally if input is something else we feed it to the `*active-gadget*`.
 If `handle-input` returns something else than NIL we redisplay the application.